openstack-archive/fuel-specs/specs/8.0/external-dashboard-links-in-fuel-dashboard.rst

-Plugin framework should be extended to provide an ability for the plugin to create/update/delete its entry to be displayed in environment dashboard or on Plugins/Nodes pages in Fuel UI.
+Plugin framework should be extended to provide an ability for the plugin to create/update/delete its entry to be displayed in environment dashboard or on Plugins/Equipment pages in Fuel UI.

-To specify an extra Fuel UI location (Nodes page), master node plugin can provide an additional group in it's `groups` attribute.
+To specify an extra Fuel UI location (Equipment page), master node plugin can provide an additional group in it's `groups` attribute.

 The following groups which are recognized by Fuel UI, are possible:

-* `equipment::nodes` - plugin link will be also displayed on the equipment panel (Nodes page)
+* `equipment` - plugin link will be also displayed on the equipment panel (Equipment page)

 Fuel Library